 If you are pursuing programmes in the College of Human and Health Sciences the teaching patterns will differ due to the different teaching requirements imposed by professional bodies.
 Details will be given in your College Handbook.

-The structure of the academic year for one-year Postgraduate Taught Master's programmes runs from September to September if you are a full-time student.
-Part One (the pursuit of taught modules) is normally completed between September and May/June, and Part Two (the dissertation) between July and September.
+The structure of the academic year for one-year Standard and Flexible Postgraduate Taught Master's programmes runs from September to September if you are a full-time student.
+For Standard One year programmes, Part One (the pursuit of taught modules) is normally completed between September and May/June, and Part Two (the dissertation) between July and September.

 Some postgraduate programmes, however, teach and assess their Part One modules to a format outside the normal undergraduate teaching pattern, for example through an intensive week or weekend study with an examination at the end of the module, and/or an assignment to be completed shortly thereafter.
 Details will be given in your College Handbook.